-Through Transfer Payment Ontario (TPON), the service provider must report required service data that are relevant to the service described in this Service Description Schedule on an Interim and Final stage.
+• Through Transfer Payment Ontario (TPON), the service provider must report required service data that are relevant to the service described in this Service Description Schedule on an Interim and Final stage.

 Service Data Name Definition Number of Individuals Served The number of individuals for whom a record has been created and who were recipients of the approved service(s) at some point during the fiscal year.
-Number of Days of Residential Care The number of 24-hour periods for which people will be provided residential care during the fiscal year.
+Number of Days of Live-in Treatment Care The number of 24-hour periods for which people will be provided live-in treatment care during the fiscal year.
 The day on which a person arrives is included as one day of service.
 The day a person leaves is excluded.